• About

 Ingredients arranged on a table.

 • Rice, soba, or udon noodles - You can really use any noodle for this recipe, but these are my go-to options when making peanut noodles.
-For more noodle recipes, try easy miso noodles with roasted tomatoes or healthy pad thai.

-• Fresh cilantro - Adds fresh herbyness.
+• Fresh cilantro - Adds fresh herbyness

-• Roasted peanuts - Finishes the dish with a fantastic crunchy texture.
+• Roasted peanuts - Finishes the dish with a fantastic crunchy texture

 📝 Variations and Substitutions